 Helpful tips

-- Usually sweet and sour mix is made of equal parts citrus and syrup, but I like a more tart cocktail so I always use ½ the simple syrup that other recipes typically call for.
+• Usually sweet and sour mix is made of equal parts citrus and syrup, but I like a more tart cocktail so I always use 1/2 the sweetener that other recipes typically call for.

-- I say make it like this and taste it.
-If it isn’t sweet enough for you, add more by ½ ounce increments and taste after each one.
-But I’m thinking it is sweet enough.
+• I say make it like this and taste it.
+If it isn’t sweet enough for you, add more by 1/2 ounce increments and taste after each one.
+But I’m thinking the sweetness is enough.

 How to make the cherry vodka sour